 C2C backup offers a number of advantages over a SaaS vendor's native data protection:

 - It is more comprehensive, as it protects the user against many possible cases of data loss.

-- A cloud-to-cloud backup provider's sole focus is on backup data, so backups are quicker and easier, as are recoveries.
+- A cloud-to-cloud backup provider's sole focus is on backup data, so backups and recoveries are quicker and easier to perform.

 - Data backed up to another cloud is accessible from almost anywhere in the world.

 - C2C backups are generally immune to ransomware attacks on an organization because they are not on the office network.